A truly stellar source of power.

 QI Magnetic Field Contours

-In recent years, public research has demonstrated that the historical drawbacks of stellarators (e.g. low heat and fast particle confinement) can now be overcome.
-The path to QI stellarator power plants is now open.
+In recent years, public research has demonstrated that the historical drawbacks of stellarators—such as low heat and fast particle confinement—can now be overcome.

 002